 - Only 15% of patients are diagnosed early enough to be eligible for surgery.

 - It has the highest mortality rate of all the major cancers.
 Within five years, 92% of patients die; 75% die within the first year.

 - It is the only leading cancer killer with a 5-year survival rate in the single digits at 8%.
 Pancreatic cancer’s survival rate has not improved in the last 40 years.

-We encourage you to donate to PCC.
 Please also consider contributing to Jason’s Race Across America using the PayPal button on the Contribute page.